 Pullups can be done with an overhand or underhand grip (chin ups).
 Deadlifts can be done with a wide grip.
 The same goes for nearly any exercise.
 Take one exercise and turn it into 3 variations by simply using a close, medium, and wide grip.

 Change Resistance Curve

 What do I mean by changing the resistance curve?
-Well, normally when we strength train, the resistance curve is fairly linear.
+Normally when we strength train the resistance curve is fairly linear.
 In other words, you’re lifting the same weight throughout the whole movement.
 By using some extra equipment, you can make an exercise get heavier or lighter as you approach your lockout.
 You do this with the help of bands and chains.

 For example, if you were to use bands on the bench press, you could wrap them around the bar and from the top of a rack.
 What happens is as you lower the weight to your chest, the bands stretch – taking some of the load off the bar.
 As you press the weight back up, it gets heavier as the bands release tension.

 You can implement drop sets to add some change to your workouts and shock your muscles.
 What you do is take a weight you can do for maybe 10 reps.
 You do those 10 reps and then take some weight off the bar and immediately knock out another 10 reps.
 Then, you take more weight off the bar and do 10 reps again.
 Don’t rest between sets.
 Just take the weight off the bar and keep going.
 This is going to burn, but it’s fun.

 Not all training has to be done under maximal loads.
 You can increase your strength by working on generating more force on the bar at a faster speed.
 You do this by taking a lighter weight and pressing it quickly.
 The weight should be light – maybe only 40-50% of your 1 rep max.

 Lower the weight quickly and reverse direction as fast as possible.
 Only do 2-3 reps per set, but do more sets.
 Speed training is not about exhausting your muscles, it’s about generating reversal force and increasing bar speed.